 Because of my experience that week, football will be inextricably linked to those shrimp.
 With a little help from El Yucateco® brand hot sauces, they might become one of your game time staples too.
-El Yucateco® is giving entrants the chance to win one-of-a-kind tailgating and homegating packages and MORE!
-Keep reading to learn how to make the shrimp and mango salsa combination that caused hundreds of sportswriters and broadcasters to literally throw chop blocks on each other to get their hands on them.

 I’m not joking when I say there was a literal dog pile to get at these succulent shrimp.
-Former players-turned-broadcasters were showing off their stiff arm skills they hadn’t used since their playing days.
+Former players-turned-broadcasters were showing off the stiff arm skills they hadn’t used since their playing days.
 One of the hosts actually left radio row, the wing of the hotel that housed the radio guys for live broadcasts, in the middle of his show.
 He just wore his wireless headphones out to the adjoining media hospitality room.
 As far as I could tell, he didn’t miss a beat on the interview he was conducting.

 There was plenty of other food like Cuban sandwiches and fried plantains, meant to showcase Tampa’s culinary diversity to the out-of-town media, most of which probably came from land-locked places, like Arizona, where seafood is an overpriced novelty.
 Being from Florida, shrimp is as common a meal as fried chicken.
 I can fry up some pretty boss shrimp which is why I created a tradition of cooking up a big batch of fried shrimp for the big games on Sunday.

-You will need two pounds of raw shrimp, flour, corn meal, an IPA-style beer, shredded coconut, key limes, and a pinch of salt.
+You will need two pounds of raw shrimp, flour, cornmeal, an IPA-style beer, shredded coconut, key limes, and a pinch of salt.

-To make a fresh salsa, I blended El Yucateco® XXX Habanero Hot Sauce (Kutbilik), mangos, white onion, fresh cilantro, honey, salt, and limes.
+To make fresh salsa, I blended El Yucateco® XXX Habanero Hot Sauce (Kutbilik), mangos, white onion, fresh cilantro, honey, salt, and limes.

 Use El Yucateco® XXX Kutbili-ik Habanero Hot Sauce for best results.
 Start with 2 tablespoons worth and add more to taste.
 (I like mine hot, so I went for four).
 According to the company, this is a rescued recipe from the Mayan vault.
 It has 90% of the fruit- the largest percentage of raw material in its category.
 This sauce is made from the ripest habaneros giving it a slightly rustic and earthy flavor.

-Made from habaneros hand picked from their own fields, El Yucateco® sauces are handcrafted to deliver rich flavor with just the right amount of heat.
+Made from habaneros hand-picked from their own fields, El Yucateco® sauces are handcrafted to deliver rich flavor with just the right amount of heat.

-Although, this sauce registers around 12,000 units on the Scoville Heat Index, it actually balances well with the mango and honey sweetness, and as you will see, compliments the sweet and salty flavors of the shrimp.
+Although this sauce registers around 12,000 units on the Scoville Heat Index, it actually balances well with the mango and honey sweetness, and as you will see, compliments the sweet and salty flavors of the shrimp.